Atomium: Worldwide copyright claims

-SABAM, Belgium's society for collecting copyrights, has claimed worldwide intellectual property rights on all reproductions of the image via the United States Artists Rights Society (ARS).
-For example, SABAM issued a demand that a United States website remove all images of the Atomium from its pages.
-The website responded by replacing all such images with a warning not to take photographs of the Atomium, and that A.S.B.L.
-Atomium will sue any individual or group if they show the photographs to anyone.
-SABAM confirmed that permission is required.
+SABAM, Belgium's society for collecting copyrights, had previously claimed worldwide intellectual property rights on all reproductions of the Atomium's image via the United States Artists Rights Society (ARS).
+For example, in 2003, SABAM issued a demand that a United States website remove all images of the Atomium from its pages.
+The website owner responded by replacing all such images with a warning not to take photographs of the Atomium, stating that A.S.B.L.
+Atomium would sue any individual or group who showed the photographs to anyone.
+SABAM confirmed then that permission was required.

-Ralf Ziegermann remarked on the complicated copyright instructions on the Atomium's website specific to "private pictures".
-The organisers of Belgian heritage, Anno Expo (planning the 50th anniversary celebrations of Expo 58), in the city of Mechelen announced a "cultural guerrilla strike" by asking people to send in their old photographs of the Atomium and requested 100 photoshoppers to paint over the balls.
-SABAM responded that they would make an exception for 2008 and that people could publish private photographs for one year only on condition they were for non-commercial purposes.
+In 2008, Anno Expo, who organised 50th anniversary celebrations of Expo 58 in Mechelen, announced a "cultural guerrilla strike" by asking people to send in their old photographs of the Atomium and 100 photoshoppers to paint over the spheres.
+SABAM responded that they would make an exception for 2008, allowing people to publish private photographs for one year, provided they were for non-commercial purposes.
 Anno Expo later announced they had censored part of their own report due to "complications" and referred to a meeting they had with SABAM.
-Mechelen's Mayor, Bart Somers, called the Atomium copyright rules absurd.
+Mechelen's mayor, Bart Somers, called the Atomium copyright rules absurd.

-From the Atomium's website, the current copyright restrictions exempt private individuals under the following conditions:

-In the summer of 2015, Belgian political party Open Vld, proposed a bill to enable freedom of panorama in Belgium.
+In the summer of 2015, the Belgian political party Open Vld, which was part of the then-ruling Michel I Government, proposed a bill to enable freedom of panorama in Belgium.
 The bill was enacted into law in June 2016, allowing pictures of the Atomium, and other public buildings under copyright, to be legally distributed.